-Map Zone Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Current Status Overview Indicative Cost Timing D1 10 Ballysaggart 6 LEAP As part of the wider development plan for Railway Park and the potential development of a NEAP, it is suggested the current play provision at Ballysaggart should be reviewed based on its recommended life span.
-It is felt the enhanced provision at Railway Park would cater for the community once served by Mullaghmore (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ D1 39 Drumcoo 2 LEAP The Drumcoo site no longer exists as an equipped area for play.
-Therefore it is suggested that this site is considered at community consultation with regards a change of use to better serve the surrounding community (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon).
-TBC ТВС D1 40 Drumcoo Green 10 LEAP The LEAP at Drumcoo Green holds potential to be developed into a NEAP thus providing the surrounding population with a larger equipped play facility (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £50,000 5 Years+ D1 41 Dunavon 8.8 LEAP It is suggested that Dunavon will continue to exist as a LEAP and will be monitored and maintained to ensure it continues to provide high quality play provision (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
+Map Zone Public Park/ Play Park ID Name of Facility Quality Score LEAP/NEAP Current Status Overview Indicative Cost Timing D1 10 Ballysaggart 6 LEAP Ballysaggart will remain as a LEAP in support of the wider development plan for Railway Park and the potential development of a NEAP, it is suggested the current play provision is enhanced.
+(Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £20,000 Year 1 D1 39 Drumcoo 2 LEAP The Drumcoo site no longer exists as an equipped area for play.
+Further community consultation is required to identify redevelopment potential as part of a wider proposal for Drumcco Complex, offering a change of use to better serve the surrounding community.
+General maintenance to be maintained.
+(Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon). ТВС TBC D1 40 Drumcoo Green 10 LEAP The LEAP at Drumcoo Green holds potential to be developed into a NEAP thus providing the surrounding population with a larger equipped play facility (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £50,000 5 Years+ D1 41 Dunavon 8.8 LEAP It is suggested that Dunavon will continue to exist as a LEAP and will be monitored and maintained to ensure it continues to provide high quality play provision (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
 Maintenance Budget 5 Years+ D1 42 Dungannon Park 7.5 NEAP It is suggested that Dungannon Park is further developed into one of two 'Activity Centres'.
 These sites aim to offer a visitor destination style facility with enhanced all ability play, changing provision and facilities.
 Activity Centres offer not only enhanced play but also a range of other outdoor reaction facilities such as walking and cycling trails, water recreation and even camping/caravanning.
-(Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-5 Years+ D1 48 Gortnasoar 8.8 LEAP With the suggestion of significant play provision being developed at Windmill Wood, it is felt that the play provision at Gortnasoar should be reviewed based on its recommended life span.
-However, it is suggested that the MUGA facilities could still be retained (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ D1 57 Killymerron 5 LEAP With the suggestion of significant play provision being developed at Windmill Wood (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'), it is felt the play provision at Killymerron should be reviewed based on its recommended life span (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ D1 66 Meadowbank 9.6 NEAP The NEAP and MUGA facilities at Meadowbank will continue to exist in their current form and will be monitored and maintained to ensure they provide high quality play and recreation (Figure 1 'Public Parks and Play Strategic Plan - Map Report Dungannon').
-Maintenance Budget 5 Years+ D1 70 Milltown 7.5 LEAP Milltown will continue to exist as a LEAP with MUGA but given the quality score of play equipment, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figure 1 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £25,000 Year 4 D1 78 Moygashel Jacksonville 7.5 MUGA It is suggested that the MUGA site at Moygashel Jacksonville holds potential for development into a LEAP (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £50,000 Year 3
+(Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £250,000 (subject to funding) TBC D1 48 Gortnasoar 8.8 LEAP Gortnasoar will remain as a LEAP in support of proposed developments at Windmill Wood with suggested enhancements.
+(Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £20,000 Year 4 D1 57 Killymerron 5 LEAP Killymerron with reamain as a LEAP and support proposed developments at Windmill Wood (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon') it is suggested that current provision is enhanced (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £20,000 Year 1 D1 66 Meadowbank 9.6 NEAP The NEAP and MUGA facilities at Meadowbank will continue to exist in their current form and will be monitored and maintained to ensure they provide high quality play and recreation (Figure 1 'Public Parks and Play Strategic Plan - Map Report Dungannon').
+Maintenance Budget 5 Years+ D1 70 Milltown 7.5 LEAP Milltown will continue to exist as a LEAP with MUGA but given the quality score of play equipment, it is suggested that this site undergoes continued maintenance with a degree of enhancement (Figure 1 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £25,000 Year 4 D1 78 Moygashel Jacksonville 7.5 MUGA It is suggested that the MUGA site at Moygashel Jacksonville holds potential for development into a LEAP (Figures 1 & 2 'Public Parks and Play Strategic Plan - Map Report Dungannon'). £50,000 Year 1